HellsJanitor/I-Am-Legend/README.md

 ### A small mod that tries to emulate the movie of the same name.

+>[!NOTE]
+>
+>## Changelog/updates for v 1.0.1
+>
+>The loot probability for books and magazines is now tied to the MAGAZINE for that tool or weapon.
+The more magazines you read, the better chance of finding books or magazines for that tool or weapon.

 ## SYNOPSIS:
 Six billion people on Earth when the infection hit...